 Copyright refers to the ownership of a creation by its creator.
 It applies to any created work, such as literature, art, music, dramatic works, etc. As per the Canadian Copyright Act, copyright in a work exists for the life of the author/creator, the remainder of the calendar year in which he or she is deceased, plus fifty years after the end of that calendar year.

-It is important to note that the Copyright Act does not protect ideas, concepts, or themes, but that it does protect the language and words used to express such ideas, concepts and themes.
+It is important to note that the Copyright Act does not protect ideas, concepts, or themes, but it does protect the language and words used to express such ideas, concepts and themes.

 Using copyrighted material created by others

-To use copyrighted material (lyrics, artwork, etc.) for your book, you must obtain documented permission for the copyright holder.
+To use copyrighted material (lyrics, artwork, etc.) for your book, you must obtain documented permission from the copyright holder.
 Keep the permission on file for as long as your book is in publication, and make a note of it in your copyright page.
-Remember that any work that you use and did not create yourself requires permission to avoid a copyright violation.
+Remember that any work you use and did not create yourself requires permission to avoid a copyright violation.
 This includes works found on the internet.

 Once the copyright expires (50 years after an author’s death in Canada), the work becomes “public domain”, which frees it for use by the general public without copyright violation.
-But even for older works the copyright can be renewed or extended: Never assume a work is copyright free without researching its status.
+But for older works the copyright can be renewed or extended: Never assume a work is copyright free without researching its status.